Sorority Formal Recruitment

 Letters of Recommendation

 Letters of recommendation are not required by the Panhellenic Council, but may be sent by chapter alumnae to each individual chapter house.
 Some chapters require that recommendations be submitted on a special form.
 These forms may be accessed by alumnae at their national organization’s website.

 Each woman joining a sorority should be aware of the dues, fees and other expenses that are involved and should consider these when making financial plans to attend college.
 During Formal Recruitment, a potential member should ask sorority members about financial obligations and payment options.
 Each sorority sets its own fees and housing costs as well as payment schedules.
 The average cost the first semester of the new member dues is $907.39 and active member dues average is $427.05.
 This first year has a higher level of costs due to one-time expenses and fees.
 The average cost each year following the first year of membership is approximately $700.00 per year.

 It is very important that participants keep an open mind during formal membership recruitment.
 All of the chapters at Ball State have a wonderful experience to offer and by participating in formal membership recruitment participants are taking the first step toward an active enriching experience as a sorority member at Ball State University.

-Each participant is assigned a recruitment guide or Pi Chi.
+Each participant is assigned a recruitment counselor or Pi Chi.
 This person is a current sorority member, who is specially trained to guide potential new members through recruitment process.
 Participants should talk to the guide frequently; ask questions, share feelings, talk about important decisions.
-We ask all participants to respect the Recruitment Guides’ desire to remain temporarily disassociated with her sorority and allow them to help coach participants through what is an exciting, but sometimes stressful, week.
+We ask all participants to respect the recruitment counselors’ desire to remain temporarily disassociated with her sorority and allow them to help coach participants through what is an exciting, but sometimes stressful, week.